Melbourne Victory FC–Western United FC rivalry

 The Melbourne Victory FC–Western United FC rivalry, also known as the Battle of the Bridge and the Westgate Derby, is a rivalry between Victorian clubs Melbourne Victory and Western United.

 Despite the rivalry's short existence, it has garnered a reputation for producing talking points, controversy, tension, goals and drama.
 In the team's first meeting, in November 2019 at Marvel Stadium, Western United won 3–2 despite going 2–0 down within the first 7 minutes.
 In February 2021 at Marvel Stadium, despite conceding the first goal of the match and despite being reduced to 10 men for the final half-hour of the match, Western United won 4–3, with Victor Sanchez scoring in the final minute of stoppage time.
+On 20 February 2024, with Western United leading 1-0 at the end of regulation time, Damien Da Silva scored two goals deep in injury time to secure a 2-1 win, putting the Victory back in finals contention after a 6 game winless streak.

 Overall, Western United has won the most games in the rivalry's history, having won eight times with three draws while Melbourne Victory having won six times.
 Western United's record win was a 4–1 victory in an A-League Men Finals match at AAMI Park on 21 May 2022, with the Victory's record win being a 6–1 victory in an A-League match at AAMI Park on 28 May 2021.
 Besart Berisha, Jake Brimmer, and Aleksandar Prijović hold the mark for the most derby goals with four in all competitions.

+Unfortunately the rivalry didn't take place in the 2025-26 Season due to western United's licence being put into hibernation due to the club having financial troubles.
+At the time the rivalry remained at the time with Western United had won 9 matches, Melbourne Victory had won 6 matches and 3 matches ended in a draw.